andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 You can basically define and use your very own datatypes using OOP or import special datatypes created by others.
 First you have to define it with all its values and behaviour in a class, then you can create objects based on this class.

-> [!quote]- Additional no exam relevant topics for later
+> [!quote]- Additional not exam relevant topics for later
 > Contents
 >
 > # Datatypes Internal Details